Residential Treatment

 Residents are treated with respect and given choices, with their inappropriate behaviors redirected.
 With consistent interventions, they begin to internalize positive behaviors, which then become habitual.
 They gradually require less external structure and should be able to live in environments with less supervision after discharge.

 Cumberland Hospital uses an interdisciplinary treatment team approach.
-Clinical assessment and treatment is managed by a child psychiatrist, a behavioral and developmental pediatrician and, whenever needed, consultations from specialists.
+Clinical assessment and treatment is managed by a child psychiatrist, a behavioral and developmental pediatrician, and whenever needed, consultations from specialists.

 The core treatment team also includes a psychotherapist, case manager, teacher and recreational specialist, as well as behavioral counselors and nurses.
 When appropriate, Cumberland Hospital’s speech and language pathologists and physical and occupational therapists are part of the treatment team.
-Residents with neurological involvement also are treated by a physician.
+Residents with neurological involvement are also treated by a physician.

 Cumberland Hospital’s highly-trained staff members are specialists in pediatric development, and each resident’s Master Treatment Plan takes into account that adolescent’s unique, specialized needs.